hartbt/hw-7-readmeGenerator/sample.md

   # **Contribution**

-  This is where I would list contributors
+  This is where I would insert a list of contributors

   # **Tests**